Veluwe

 Originally the Veluwe was surrounded by a string of swamps, heavily populated with game such as deer and wild boar because these areas offered rich vegetation to feed on.
 Since the 1990s many plans are underway, or have already been implemented, to restore these wetlands by blocking the drainage systems built by farmers during the last 150 years.
-This results in very dry heathland changing into wetland within a span of just a few hundred metres.
+This results in very dry heathland changing into wetland within a span of just a few hundred metres (yards).
 The Wisselse Veen near the village of Epe, on the northeastern Veluwe, offers a good example of this.

 Etymology

 Veluwe derives from Proto-Germanic *falwaz (pale, fallow) and *awjō (island).
 The name corresponds to "fallow lands" in English and probably was used in opposition to the fertile "good lands" of the Betuwe (from *bataz, good, and *awjō, island) to the south.

 Geography

 There are 21 municipalities in the Veluwe region: Apeldoorn, Arnhem, Barneveld, Brummen, Ede, Elburg, Epe, Ermelo, Harderwijk, Hattem, Heerde, Nijkerk, Nunspeet, Oldebroek, Putten, Renkum, Rheden, Rozendaal, Scherpenzeel, Voorst and Wageningen.

+The sparsely populated, infertile Veluwe acts as the traditional linguistic boundary between Low Franconian dialects (i.e. essentially Dutch and closely related dialects) to the west and south and Low Saxon dialects further north and east.